 Another big plus is that there's no guessing who SuperMoney includes in their financial network: most of the lenders are listed right on their main page.
 The full list of lending partners is available on SuperMoney's Personal Loans-specific page, and you can read client reviews without even applying.
 They don't have as much borrower feedback as some of their rival referral services, but it's still a good resource.

 Simple, standard application questions

-Your process begins when you click on "Get Competing Offers" and choose the category that best fits the intended purpose of your loan, from everyday expenses to major life events and major purchases.
+Your process begins when you click on "Get Competing Offers" and choose the category that best fits the intended purpose of your loan, from everyday expenses to major life events and debt relief.
 Move the slider to indicate the amount you owe or would like to borrow (depending on the loan category you selected), then use the next slider to enter your credit score.
-You'll be asked questions about your employment status, whether you own or rent, name/address/birthdate, and finally your Social Security Number (all to verify your identity and do a soft pull of your credit history).
+The next questions ask you about your employment status, whether you own or rent, name/address/birthdate, and finally your Social Security Number (all to verify your identity and do a soft pull of your credit history).
 Before you're taken to your offers page, you'll need to create an account with SuperMoney.

 Once you've reached your loan offers, you're given the option to finalize the application process on the lender's website.
-That means you'll have to take a few more steps to complete your loan application, as opposed to going directly to one of those partners' sites, but the additional legwork might be worth it if it lets you compare your options first.
+That could mean you have to take a few extra steps to complete your loan application, as opposed to going directly to one of those partners' sites, but the additional legwork might be worth it if it lets you compare your options first.

 Limited - but positive overall - client feedback